grafana/azure-data-explorer-datasource/README.md

 enforce_trusted_endpoints = true
 ```

-## Configuring the datasource in Grafana

-The steps for configuring the integration between the Azure Data Explorer service and Grafana are:
+## Configure the Azure Data Explorer data source

-1. Create an Azure Active Directory (AAD) Application and AAD Service Principle.
-2. Log into the Azure Data Explorer WebExplorer and connect the AAD Application to an Azure Data Explorer database user.
-3. Use the AAD Application to configure the datasource connection in Grafana.
+To configure ADX for using the ADX data source are create an Azure Active Directory (AAD) Application and AAD Service Principle, log into the Azure Data Explorer WebExplorer and connect the AAD Application to an Azure Data Explorer database user, and use the AAD Application to configure the datasource connection in Grafana.

+Optionally to use use the dropdown cluster select when creating queries, add reader access for Azure Resource Graph queries and add reader access to each desired cluster.

 ### Creating an Azure Active Directory Service Principle